 - Bishounen: In every game.
-To name just one example from each, there's Ioshua from First Departure, Dias from The Second Story/Second Evolution, Albel from Till the End of Time, Faize from The Last Hope...
+To name just one example from each, there's Ioshua from First Departure, Dias from The Second Story/Second Evolution, Albel from Till the End of Time, and Faize from The Last Hope.

-- Bonus Boss: And how!
-This series is infamous for the amount of grinding you'll need to engage in if you want to stand a chance against them.
-The fact that your maximum level in the first three games is 255 doesn't help things.
+- Bonus Boss: This series is infamous for the amount of grinding you'll need to engage in if you want to stand a chance against them.
+The fact that your maximum level in the first three games is 255 doesn't help matters.

 - Bonus Dungeon: Sometimes multiple, almost always huge.

 - Calling Your Attacks: In pretty much any game with voice acting.

 - Cat Girl: The Lesser Fellpool race on the planet Roak and the variety of Fellpool on Expel.note

 - Conflict Killer: Too many to list.
 There seems to be a veritable revolving door of villains in this series.

 - Cooldown Manipulation: The games' Fury Gauge denotes how many actions they can take in battle, with the character needing to stand still for it to refill (attacking expends Fury, moving prevents it from refilling).
 Some skills allow the player to limit Fury use by certain percentages and amounts to pile on more hits.